Midwestern Intercollegiate Volleyball Association: Former members

-Affiliations reflect those for men's volleyball, and are current for the ongoing 2023 NCAA men's volleyball season (2022–23 school year).
-Institutional names and nicknames reflect those in current use, not necessarily those used while each school was an MIVA member.
+Affiliations reflect those for men's volleyball, and are current for the ongoing 2025 NCAA men's volleyball season (2024–25 school year).
+Institutional names and nicknames reflect those in current (or, for defunct institutions, most recent) use, not necessarily those used while each school was an MIVA member.

 The NCAA's top men's volleyball championship is open to schools in Divisions I and II, with scholarship limits identical for members of each division.
 Therefore, this table makes no distinction between NCAA Division I and Division II conferences.